-SUM Bible College and Theological Seminary is committed to providing a powerful, Spirit-filled undergraduate experience and equipping students for Jesus' mission.
-B.A. applicants tend to have at least a 2.0 GPA from high school or previous college, and have seriously followed Jesus Christ for at least one year.
+SUM Bible College and Theological Seminary is committed to providing a powerful, Spirit-filled undergraduate experience, and equipping students for Jesus' mission.
+BA applicants are required to have a minimum 2.5 GPA from high school or previous college, and have seriously followed Jesus Christ for at least one year.
 Above all, a high value is placed on applicants who express a call to ministry.

-As a prospective student, you are encouraged to review this catalog wired to signing an enrollment agreement.
-You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
+All prospective students are encouraged to review this catalog prior to signing an Enrollment Agreement.
+Students are also encouraged to review the School Performance Fact Sheet, which must be provided to them prior to signing an Enrollment Agreement.